TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 13/Matthew 13.8.md

 ---

-and others fell upon the good ground, and yielded fruit, some a hundredfold, some sixty, some thirty.
+Others fell on good soil, and yielded fruit: some one hundred times as much, some sixty, and some thirty.